 “There are some real characters in this industry and we’ve certainly seen some ups and downs over the years.
 It’s been great to watch the ginger industry overcome a number of challenges and we’ve forged a good path to profitability and sustainability.”

 Through his research Dr Smith helped to develop new tissue culture methods to provide ginger growers with clean seed, and helped develop biosecurity measures to combat a devastating soil borne disease Pythium Soft Rot, which brought the industry to its knees in the mid-2000s.

 Also stepping down after two terms is Jason Keating

 Jason Keating, Manager Agribusiness Development, Southern Region – Department of Agriculture and Fisheries (Queensland), served his first term on the Ginger Program Advisory Panel when the statutory RD&E levy was introduced in 2010.
-After a break he has served an additional two consecutive terms and will step down in October 2020.
+After a break he has served an additional two consecutive terms and stepped down in October 2020.